Last updated on July 30th, 2021 at 07:37 pm

 This commune is located in the eastern plains of the Meta department.
 The destination is extremely biodiverse and is home to one of the largest natural national parks in Colombia, the Sierra de la Macarena.

 La Macarena can be reached by air and land.
-The route is recommended in the seasons from June to December, when the National Park is open to visit Caño Cristales.
+The route is recommended in the seasons from June to December, when the National Park is open to visiting Caño Cristales.

 The route from La Macarena to Caño Cristales is a little difficult because you have to take a boat on the slope of the Guayavero River to the village of Cachivera and then cover a route with an off-roader.